bestSWPteam/RentAssistantApplication/docs/reports/transition-report.md

 ## 4. Feedback on the README

 - **Is everything clear in the README?**
-  The customer will provide detailed written feedback later.
+  Yes, everything is clear to the customer.
+She liked the structure and content.

 - **Can the customer launch the product using the instructions?**
   Yes.

 - **What additional sections would the customer like to see?**
-  They will write their suggestions later.

-  (*Already suggested questions for the README:*)
-  - "Where should I write if I want to request changes?"
-  - "What commands can I use in the chatbot?"
+  The customer is satisfied with the current README structure.
+As optional additions, they suggested including a section like “Where to write if I want to request changes?” and “What commands can I use in the chatbot?”.

 ---